Box-Robotics/ros2-h5_bridge/README.md

     <th>ROS distribution</th>
   </tr>
   <tr>
-    <td>0.0.0</td>
+    <td>0.1.0</td>
     <td>Ubuntu 18.04</td>
     <td>Eloquent</td>
   </tr>
 </table>

-**NOTE:**  This code is currently research-grade.
-It is currently used to support an internal research pipeline at Box Robotics.
-At some point, we will stablilize the interface and support the code for production workloads.
-At that point, we will bump to an official version number.

 About
 =====
+From the [HDF Group Website](https://support.hdfgroup.org/HDF5/whatishdf5.html), HDF5 is a unique technology suite that makes possible the management of extremely large and complex data collections.
+This collection of packages attempts to make interfacing to HDF5 seamless for usage within ROS2 software systems.

-The design of `h5_bridge` is intentionally simple.
+The design of `h5_bridge` is intended to be simple for end-users.
 Under the hood, the HDF5 bits are completely hidden from the programmer to include compiling and linking (the core interface is implemented as a PIMPL).
-The primary _handle_ to the h5 file is a move-only unique_ptr type.
+It is advisable to make your primary _handle_ to the h5 file a move-only unique_ptr type (see the code examples below).
 While the library provides no explicit thread safety, a simple lock around the `h5_file` in application code will ensure the library can be used from multiple threads.